PamudithaGa/PamudithaGa/README.md

 ---

 ## 📈 Goals
-I aim to leverage my software development and design skills to contribute to real-world projects and am actively looking to grow as a web developer.
+I aim to leverage my software development and design skills to contribute to real-world projects and am actively looking to grow as a UI/UX Designer.

 ---